 A Green Beret returns home from the Vietnam war to find that a gang of murderous bikers has killed his fiancee.
 He calls on several of his Green Beret buddies to come and help him take revenge on the gang.

 Billy Jack is a half-Indian/half-white ex-Green Beret who is being drawn more and more toward his Indian side.
 He hates violence, but can't get away from it in the white man's world.
-Pitting the good guys, the students of the peace-loving free-arts school in the desert vs. the conservative bad guys in the near-by town, the movie plays definitive late-60s themes/messages: anti-establishment, make love not war, the senseless slaughter of God's creatures, the rape of society (figuratively and literally), two-sided justice, racial segregation and prejudices, and basic socialist ideals.
+Pitting the good guys, the students of the peace-loving free-arts school in the desert vs. the conservative bad guys in the near-by town, the movie plays definitive late-60s themes/messages: anti-establishment, make love not war, the senseless slaughter of God's creatures, the rape of society (figuratively and literally), two-sided justice, racial segregation and prejudices.
 Written by

 Nic Cage <firstname.lastname@example.org>

 Billy Jack tells Bernard to drive into the lake and he does so.
 However, although partially visible, scenes with Bernard at the wheel show that the emergency brake is up.
 See more »

 It's funny, isn't it?
 Only the white man wants everything put in writing.
 And only then so he can use it against you in court.
 You know, among the Indians a promise is good enough.